zaidaldabbagh/news-app/README.md

 ### Specifics

-- The application should be built as a WordPress plugin (the directory `wordpress/plugins` on this branch will correspond to `wp-content/plugins` in the runtime environment)
+- The application should be built as a Java Springboot application
   - The application should not call the Guardian API directly, rather we'd like to see you build your own API as a proxy for the Guardian one